joelagnel/adeb/README.md

 ### How to use adeb for other Architectures (other than ARM64)
 By default adeb assumes the target Android device is based on ARM64 processor architecture.
-For other architectures, use the --arch option.
+For other architectures, use the --arch and --build option.
 For example for x86_64 architecture, run:
 ```
 adeb prepare --build --arch amd64 --bcc --kernelsrc /path/to/kernel-source/
 ```